AlbertDing8/AlbertDing8.github.io/README.md

 # AlbertDing8.github.io

-The **Rouge's Life Project** was started in the summer of 2021 to create a video game without the use of a game engine.
+The **Rogue's Life Project** was started in the summer of 2021 to create a video game without the use of a game engine.
 The game is created using Python, PyGame, Pixelorama (pixel art/ animations), and FamiTracker (8-bit music).
 I taught myself python in the spring of 2020 and took a university course in the coding language in the autumn of 2021.